 Making the sada roti dough

 It is important to make a soft, almost sticky dough when making sada roti.
-Because there is no fat in the dough, you will need a bit more water than typically needed for roti, to soften the dough.
+Because there is no fat in the dough, you will need a bit more water than typically needed for oil roti.
 If the dough is too stiff your sada roti will be stiff and will not stay soft after cooking.

 This batch of sada roti lasted an entire week and were still soft.
 I kept them wrapped in a kitchen towel and in a ziplock bag.
 After 3 days I put them in the fridge.
-Today (day 5), my husband had one with butter for breakfast and it was soft as when freshly made.
+On day 5 my husband had one with butter for breakfast and it was as soft as when freshly made.